Rameenkhan262/flyrank-backend/README.md

 ### Why SQLite?

 This project was upgraded from an in-memory task list to a SQLite database to provide persistent data storage.
 SQLite was chosen because it is lightweight, serverless, stores all data in a single file, and requires no additional database installation or configuration.
 Unlike the previous implementation, data now survives server restarts.
+This allows tasks created through the API to remain available even after the server is stopped and started again.

 ### Database

 - Database file: `tasks.db`
 - Created automatically when the application starts.
 - The `tasks` table is created automatically if it does not already exist.
-- Three sample tasks are seeded only when the database is empty.
+- Three sample tasks are seeded only on the first run when the database is empty.
 - `tasks.db` is included in `.gitignore`, so every cloned project starts with a fresh database.

 ### Running the Project